bpradiip/bpradiip/README.md

 ### Want to work together?

-If you're interested in working together on a project or just want to chat, feel free to contact me up at [(https://pradipbanjara.com.np/)](mailto:info@pradipbanjara.com.np)!
+If you're interested in working together on a project or just want to chat, feel free to mail me at (mailto:info@pradipbanjara.com.np)!

 </div>